HansDanielsson/Mjukvarutestare-Frontend/README.md

 3) Login with user and password from 2) with new password and do change back password
 4) Login with user and password from 3) to test the password from 1)

-I have not ability to test UX on Github because it used an server and database connection on localhost
+I have not ability to test UX on GitHub because it used an server and database connection on localhost